I’ve visited Kauai five times, and I’ve learned that choosing where to stay shapes your entire vacation experience.

 Choosing where to stay in Kauai comes down to matching location with your vacation style and timing.

-Match your choice to your priorities.
-Book early to secure better rates and your first choice properties.
-Popular resorts fill up months ahead of time for peak seasons.
-Your accommodation choice shapes your whole Kauai experience.
+Book your accommodations early to secure better rates and your first choice properties.
+Popular resorts fill up months ahead during peak seasons.

 Frequently Asked Questions